Image Credit: Unknown

-Make a list of people (process stakeholders) who are impacted by your decisions and changes in a process to mitigate misunderstandings.
-Then ask others what impacts your decisions have on them before final decisions are made.
+Make a list of people (process stakeholders) impacted by your decisions and changes in a process to mitigate misunderstandings.
+Then, ask others what impacts your decisions have on them before final decisions are made.

-Remember, silo one may look like the hero because the real problems in the process are buried like the example I gave about the star team above.
-After all, the left hand does not know what the right hand is doing in the process unless all steps are clearly understood between sections or teams.
+Remember, silo one may look like the hero because the real problems in the process are buried, like the example I gave about the star team above.
+After all, the left hand only knows what the right hand is doing if all steps are clearly understood between sections or teams.

 Documenting how the process steps work from Step A to Step Z between all silos fixes the real problems and makes things much more transparent and efficient.

 If there are no procedures or workflows between sections or groups, the real problems are most likely not being fully addressed, or the wrong people or teams are being falsely blamed in some aspect of the work process.